daisaacson/daisaacson/bazzite.md

     1. Enable BIOS Secure Boot
 1. LUKS
     1. Run ~~```ujust setup-luks-tpm-unlock```~~
-        > I don't think so.
+        > I don't think so?
 What is the point of having an encrypted drive if the key to unlock the drive is lost with the drive?
+To me, this seems like locking your front door and leaving the key under the welcome mat.

 ## OS